jeanpehk/minic/README.md

 ## Building

 You will need llvm installed.
-For installation instructions check e.g:
+For installation instructions check e.g.:
 <https://github.com/llvm-hs/llvm-hs/blob/llvm-9/README.md#installing-llvm>.

 There is no linker included so you will need e.g. gcc to link object files.